Rescue from the Hive

 Rescue from the Hive is a science fiction board game published by Simulations Publications, Inc. (SPI) in 1981.

 Description

 Rescue from the Hive is a 2-player game set in the future.
-Terran Ambassador Helstrom and his daughter Athena been kidnapped by radical alien Znons, who are now fleeing with the captives in their spaceship.
-One player uses a squad of Space Marines from Earth to attempt a rescue, while the other player uses Znon defenses to try to stave off the Marines until the alien ship can engage its hyperdrive and escape.
+Radical alien Znons have kidnapped Terran Ambassador Helstrom with his daughter Athena and are now fleeing with the captives in their spaceship.
+One player uses a squad of Space Marines from Earth to attempt to rescue the hostages, while the other player uses Znon defenses to try to stave off the Marines until the alien ship can engage its hyperdrive and escape.

 Rules are also included for solitaire play, with the player running the Space Marines, and the Znon defence run by automatic rules.